ljsinclair/ljsinclair/reviews/the-power-of-the-doctor.md

 It's said that what's transmitted is canon, the fact of the show, and can't be undone.
 This means we must respect the premise offered at the conclusion of The Power of The Doctor[^13ed].

-### Squint and you'll see it
+### Reverting to bite

 The 14th Doctor has the face of the 10th presumably because of the Master's meddling in The Power of The Doctor.
 Call it a **Reversion** rather than a **Regeneration** if you like.

-And if you're going there, why not give the fans a real surprise and give then a Doctor that has only appeared briefly in other episodes, and never got a full series of their own; say for instance [Paul McGann's 8th Doctor](https://en.wikipedia.org/wiki/Eighth_Doctor) or [Jo Martin's Fugitive Doctor](https://en.wikipedia.org/wiki/Fugitive_Doctor)?
-It's not like the showrunners would've had to look far; they both appeared in the episode!

-For my money, either of these would have been far more exciting than Tennant who has already had a full three year run, plus specials on top and an appearance as the 10th in the 50th anniversary special [The Day of The Doctor](https://en.wikipedia.org/wiki/The_Day_of_the_Doctor).
+But rather than give the job to someone who's already had a full run of 3 seasons, a full year of specials **and** appeared in the 50th anniversary special [The Day of The Doctor](https://en.wikipedia.org/wiki/The_Day_of_the_Doctor), why not appoint someone whose tenure has been patchy as best, for instance:
+* [Paul McGann's 8th Doctor](https://en.wikipedia.org/wiki/Eighth_Doctor) who got a backdoor pilot back in the 1990s, then a ten minute short during the 50th Anniversary; OR
+* [Jo Martin's Fugitive Doctor](https://en.wikipedia.org/wiki/Fugitive_Doctor) who has appeared in one full episode and had cameos in three subsequent episodes since then.

+Hell, the showrunners don't even have to look very far because they *both* appeared in The Power of The Doctor!

 ## The dastardly plan to erase the Doctor